On the Western tip of the island of

 there was one and Russians found it, they would

-have probably taken it to Russia a long time ago.
+have probably taken it back to Russia with them a

-But there is no evidence of that either.
-But
+long time ago.
+But there is no evidence of that

-did not resembled the Nazi UFO or Die Glocke,
+those did not resembled the Nazi UFO or Die

 Although